YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 **Coverage HTML Example:**
 The HTML report would show:
 - Overall coverage percentage
-- File-by-file coverage with color coding (green for covered, red for uncovered)
+- File by file coverage with color coding (green for covered, red for uncovered)
-- Line-by-line highlighting showing which specific code paths are tested or not
+- Line by line highlighting showing which specific code paths are tested or not

 **Integration with CI/CD:**
 ```yaml